freebirdjs/freebird/client_msg.md

 <a name="DataModel"></a>
 ## 3. Data Model

-The data model presents the `arg` and `data` format in the REQ/RSP/IND messages.
+The data model presents the `arg` and `data` formats in the REQ/RSP/IND messages.

 <a name="RequestData"></a>
 ### Request